 “I feel lonely a lot because of social anxiety.
 My husband is the only one who understands my physical struggle and is willing to help me.
 I’ve dealt with depression over the years, but anxiety is a new one lately.
 I don’t like car rides for some reason.
 It got so bad one day that my husband pulled over to see what was going on because I almost basically stood up in my seat.
 I can’t remember what I’m doing or remember simple words to describe what I’m trying to say some days.
 I have to plan day by day because I never know how I’m going to feel.
 I get frustrated because I can’t sleep when I need to, and sleep when I don’t want.
 I’m always exhausted.”

-Add your own in the comments section below.
+Feel free to add your own in the comments section below.

-If you are on thyroid medication and experiencing mental health issues, it could be that you are not adequately treated, or have other problems you need to address.
+If you are on thyroid medication and experiencing mental health issues, it could be that you are not optimally treated, or have other problems you need to address.
 Please know that you are certainly not alone and many patients do get better with optimal treatment.
 A properly treated thyroid condition should have no or very few symptoms.
 Of course, other illness, conditions and deficiencies can cause problems too, so explore them all if possible.

 The book Be Your Own Thyroid Advocate: When You’re Sick and Tired of Being Sick and Tired, which covers Rachel’s personal journey of going from being suicidal and extremely unwell with hypothyroidism and Hashimoto’s, to no longer struggling with her mental health and instead thriving in every way.

 THE FOLLOWING LINk has BEEN SPONSORED BY BETTERHELP

 You may also consider online therapy with BetterHelp.